ivko/jquery-class/README.md

 $.Class : Object Oriented Class plugin for jQuery
 =================================================

-This is a Mootools-like class implementation for jQuery in just 37 NCLOC.
+This is a Mootools-like class implementation for jQuery in just a few NCLOC.

 The Big Picture
 ---------------